michelbalthazar/nfe-api-client/README.md

 # nfe-api-client
-It is demo about nfe's nfse-api implementation.
+It is nfe.io's nfse API implementation example